fommil/fpmortals/manuscript/wip.md

 `.liftM` lets us create a monad transformer if we have an `F[A]`.
 For example, we can create an `OptionT[IO, String]` by calling `.liftM[OptionT]` on an `IO[String]`.

+`.hoist` is the same idea, but for natural transformations.

 Generally, there are three ways to create a monad transformer: